 Pour remaining batter over cranberry sauce.

-To make the topping, combine the flour, 1 cup melted butter, brown sugar, and cinnamon.
+To make the topping, combine the flour, butter, brown sugar, salt and cinnamon.
 Mix until small clumps form.

 Sprinkle topping over the batter.